Redman (rapper): Whut? Thee Album & Dare Iz a Darkside (1990–1995)

 In 1990, Redman made his official debut on EPMD's album Business as Usual, appearing on the tracks "Hardcore" and "Brothers on My Jock".

 In 1992, Redman released his debut album, Whut?
 Thee Album, which AllMusic noted for blending "reggae and funk influences" with a "terse, though fluid rap style".
 The album peaked at number forty-nine on the Billboard 200 and was certified gold.
 He was named "Rap Artist of the Year" by The Source.
 Redman followed this up with his 1994 album, Dare Iz a Darkside.
 The first single, "Rockafella", samples Leon Haywood's "I Want'a Do Something Freaky to You" and George Clinton's "Flash Light", two of the most sampled songs in hip hop.
 Redman's second album was notable for having most of the tracks produced by the artist himself (later on Redman would let other producers make most of his beats).
 During this time he used former mentor Erick Sermon to produce his records, including "Pick It Up" and "Whateva Man" from Muddy Waters.

 In 1992, Redman appeared in A Tribe Called Quest's "Scenario" music video.

 Redman released his second studio album, Dare Iz a Darkside on November 22, 1994, by Def Jam Recordings.
-The album debuted at 13 on the US Billboard 200.
+The album debuted at 13 on the U.S. Billboard 200.
 The album was certified gold by the Recording Industry Association of America.
-Redman has said that he was on drugs during the recording of the album, and said in 2010 that he had not played the album in recent years because it was made during one of the dark times in his life.
+Redman has said that he was on drugs during the recording of the album, and said in 2010 that he had not played the album in recent years because it was made during a particularly dark period in his life.

 Muddy Waters (1996–1997)

 On December 10, 1996, Redman released his third album Muddy Waters, which was highly praised by critics.
 The album featured two of his Billboard's hit singles: "Whateva Man" and "It's Like That (My Big Brother)".
 The song "Do What You Feel" appeared on the soundtrack to the video game Grand Theft Auto: Liberty City Stories.
 The album was certified gold by the Recording Industry Association of America (RIAA) on February 12, 1997.
 During this time, with newfound friendships with Method Man and Tupac, they both appeared on Tupac's double album All Eyez on Me on the song "Got my Mind Made Up".

-In 1999 Redman took part in the Hard Knock Life Tour, including a stop in Toronto at the Air Canada Centre.
+In 1999, Redman took part in the Hard Knock Life Tour, including a stop in Toronto at the Air Canada Centre.